Robbie mostly writes about Skyrim but also occasionally sheds light on the oddities of Microsoft applications such as

-Excel allows you to add a number of Form Controls to your spreadsheets and today we will be looking at the check box (or checkbox).
-They allow you to easily create visually striking and very useful lists such as To-Do lists which will allow you to show the progress of each item in your list.
+Excel allows you to add a number of Form Controls to your spreadsheets.
+Today we will be looking at the check box (or checkbox).
+They allow you to easily create visually striking and very useful lists such as to-do lists which will allow you to show the progress of each item in your list.
 In this article, we will look at:

 - Configuring Excel to allow you to create and add check boxes